Brittonicisms in English: Loss of

-Rise in use of some complex syntactic structures
+Rise in use of complex syntactic structures

 English construction of complex sentences uses some forms which in popularity may suggest a Celtic influence.
-Clefting in Old Welsh literature precedes its common use in English by perhaps 400 years – depending on the dating of Welsh texts.
+Clefting in Old Welsh literature preceded its common use in English by perhaps 400 years, depending on the dating of Welsh texts.
 Cleft constructions are more common in Breton French than Standard French and more common and versatile in Celtic English than Standard English.
 Clefting may be linked to the rise of a fixed word order after the loss of inflections.

 Uses of himself, herself etc.

-Celtic and English have formal identity between intensifier and reflexive pronoun.
-They share this feature only with Maltese, Finnish, Estonian and Hungarian in Europe.
-In Middle English, the old intensifier "self" was replaced by a fusion of pronoun + "self" which is now used in a communication to emphasise the object in question e.g. "A woman who is conspicuously generous to others less fortunate than herself."
+The Celtic languages and English have the same intensifier and reflexive pronouns.
+They share that feature with only Maltese, Finnish, Estonian and Hungarian in Europe.
+In Middle English, the old intensifier "self" was replaced by a fusion of pronoun + "self," which is now used in a communication to emphasise the object in questions: "A woman who is conspicuously generous to others less fortunate than herself."
+Such phrasing is also found in Scots and Irish English ("himself" is often used in place of "him" in the colloquial speech of the latter).

 Northern subject rule

-The Northern subject rule was the general pattern of syntax used for the present tense in northern Middle English.
-It occurs in some present-day dialects.
-The 3rd person singular verb is used for 3rd person plural subjects unless the pronoun, "they", is used and it is directly adjacent to the verb, e.g. "they sing", "they only sings", "birds sings".
-This anti-agreement is standard in Modern Welsh – excepting the adjacency condition.
-It had general usage in Old Welsh and therefore, presumably, in Cumbric.
-It has also been argued that this was a language-internal development that arose during the Middle English period.
+The Northern subject rule was the general pattern of syntax used for the present tense in northern Middle English and still occurs in Modern English dialects.
+The third-person singular verb is used for third-person plural subjects unless the pronoun, "they", is used and is directly adjacent to the verb: "they sing", "they only sings", "birds sings".
+That anti-agreement is standard in Modern Welsh except for the adjacency condition.
+It had general usage in Old Welsh and therefore presumably in Cumbric.

+It has also been argued to be a language-internal development that arose during Middle English.
 The lack of northern texts in Old English means that explaining the origin of the rule with any degree of certainty is difficult.